captbrando/hackingbrando/Branden, the Human.md

 **Sometimes I talk a lot.** It's because I get excited and love to exchange ideas.
 I'm learning to pause and check-in with others.
 When I get really excited, I sometimes swear.
 I don't mind some salty language, but I will avoid using it in formal settings.

 **I like [RACI](https://thedigitalprojectmanager.com/raci-chart-made-simple/) charts** to help define roles and responsibilities across complex teams and silos when we all work together on a project or as part of business as usual.
 I love to collaborate, but only when [roles and team identity are well defined](https://hbr.org/2019/03/the-collaboration-blind-spot) to avoid counter-productive activities.
+I would much rather have the argument on roles and responsibilities before the first task starts.

 **If I am on my phone during a meeting for more than 30 seconds, prompt me with a question.** Sometimes my attention wanders, but I can bring it back super quick.